NicoB-UOL/TopicFunder/README.md

 # TopicFunder
-TopicFunder extracts funding information from the DFG-Database (GEPRIS) and produces dataframes for further analysis and visualization.
+TopicFunder is an R package that extracts funding information from the DFG-Database (GEPRIS) and produces dataframes for further analysis and visualization.
 It originated as a by-product of a masters thesis at the University of Oldenburg, Germany and is developed and maintained by Nico B and Alena K.

 ## Disclaimer